Introduction

 -

-Type: list of string or packages
+Type: list of (string or package)

 -